dod-cyber-crime-center/sqlite-dissect/README.md

 ### setup.py

-This script will be used to setup the sqlite_dissect package for use in python environments.
+This script is used to setup the sqlite_dissect package for use in python environments.

 >Note:  To compile a distribution for the project run "python setup.py sdist" in the directory this file is located in.